raspberrypilearning/cd-my-favourite-celebrity/en/step_2.md

 ### Hardware

-+ Computer capable of running trinket.io
++ Computer capable of running a modern web browser.

 ### Software